At the Immigrant's Table

 Top Tip

-When your cheesecake has finished baking, don't just take it out of the fridge!
+When your cheesecake has finished baking, don't just take it out of the oven!
 Turn off the oven and leave the cake inside to cool for 10 minutes.
 Open the oven door slightly and let the cheesecake cool inside the oven for another hour - this prevents it from deflating or developing a crack from the shock of the cold air.

 When to serve this cheesecake